jorgeurban/self_scaled_algorithms_pinns/README.md

 * Within the different options for the Quasi-Newton hyperparameters, we can select the different Self-scaled Quasi-Newton algorithms, as well as other additional algorithms.
 In order to choose them we have two different variables: `method` and `method_bfgs`:
    - In `method`, you can choose between:
      + `BFGS`: Here, we include BFGS and the different self-scaled QN methods.
-To distinguish between these algorithms, we use `method_bfgs` (see below).
+To distinguish between the different QN algorithms, we use `method_bfgs` (see below).
      + `bfgsr`: Personal implementation of the factored BFGS Hessian approximations.
 See [On Recent Developments in BFGS Methods for Unconstrained Optimization](https://ccom.ucsd.edu/reports/UCSD-CCoM-22-01.pdf) for details.
      + `bfgsz`: Personal implementation of the factored inverse BFGS Hessian approximations.
 See [On Recent Developments in BFGS Methods for Unconstrained Optimization](https://ccom.ucsd.edu/reports/UCSD-CCoM-22-01.pdf) for details.